 2014 Cabernet Sauvignon, Alexander Valley, Sonoma County

-Black Cherry, Sweet Cedar, Licorice Root
+Black Cherry, Sweet Cedar, Licorice

 - Fermented in open-top stainless steel tank